Migrate CDB MySQL data

 2. Set ACG

-Set ACG to enable the Cloud Hadoop master node server 2 to access the Cloud DB for MySQL.
+Set ACG so that the Cloud Hadoop Master Node 2 server can access Cloud DB for MySQL.

-• Add the Cloud Hadoop master node server 2's IP ACG to the access source of the Cloud-DB ACG settings.
+• Add the Cloud Hadoop Master Node 2 server IP to the access source in the Cloud DB ACG settings.

-Enter the example sampling table and data in the Cloud DB for MySQL created.
+Enter the example sampling table and data into the created Cloud DB for MySQL.

 Note